Constructive dismissal in UK law

 As leaders and HR practitioners, it is important to understand the difference between constructive dismissal and unfair dismissal, and to also be aware of how to avoid placing the business in a position where it is at risk of such claims.

-This type of dismissal is when an employee resigns in response to the employer’s conduct, which has made the position untenable.
+This type of dismissal is when an employee resigns in response to the employer’s conduct which has made the position untenable.
 In practical terms this is a resignation, however, in law it could be known as dismissal.
+The resignation letter should clearly explain the employee’s reasons for leaving; however, they are not obliged to work their notice period if a constructive dismissal occurs, as it is due to the employer’s breach of contract that they are leaving.

 It can be an action or a series of actions, and the behaviour of the employer, that leads to the employee’s resignation; it does not matter if the final act that makes the employee resign is minor.
-If the action substantiates a pattern of poor conduct by the employer, there is a risk that such action could be classed as constructive dismissal.
+If the action substantiates a pattern of poor conduct by the employer or there is a breach of trust and confidence, there is a risk that such action could still form the basis of a successful constructive dismissal claim, especially where an employee has complained of such matters but the employer has failed to take all reasonable steps to resolve their complaint.

 Some examples of behaviour and actions that could lead to constructive dismissal are: